 Invitae (NVTA) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the genetic testing company had gained 2.03% in the past month.
-In that same time, the Medical sector gained 4.66%, while the S&P 500 gained 4.69%.
+Heading into today, shares of the genetic testing company had gained 1.11% over the past month, lagging the Medical sector's gain of 3.51% and the S&P 500's gain of 2.33% in that time.

-Investors will be hoping for strength from NVTA as it approaches its next earnings release, which is expected to be February 17, 2021.
-On that day, NVTA is projected to report earnings of -$0.58 per share, which would represent year-over-year growth of 7.94%.
-Our most recent consensus estimate is calling for quarterly revenue of $97.87 million, up 47.64% from the year-ago period.
+NVTA will be looking to display strength as it nears its next earnings release, which is expected to be February 17, 2021.
+In that report, analysts expect NVTA to post earnings of -$0.58 per share.
+This would mark year-over-year growth of 7.94%.
+Meanwhile, our latest consensus estimate is calling for revenue of $97.87 million, up 47.64% from the prior-year quarter.

 Any recent changes to analyst estimates for NVTA should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.6% lower.
-NVTA currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 3.53% higher within the past month.
+NVTA is currently sporting a Zacks Rank of #3 (Hold).

 The Medical Info Systems industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 236, which puts it in the bottom 8% of all 250+ industries.
+This group has a Zacks Industry Rank of 230, putting it in the bottom 10% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report